gizellemanu/LABClothing-Website/README.md

 # LAB Clothing Collection

-The LAB Clothing Collection project aims to serve the technology sector in fashion management.
-This repository presents the proposal of a software designed to efficiently manage fashion collections and creation models in the clothing segment.
+<p style="text-align: justify;"><em> The LAB Clothing Collection project aims to serve the technology sector in fashion management.
+This repository presents the proposal of a software designed to efficiently manage fashion collections and creation models in the clothing segment.</em></p>

 ## Certificate of Completion
 > _This project was developed during the [DEVinHouse | Audaces](https://devinhouse.tech/) course, conducted by [SENAI](https://cursos.sesisenai.org.br/curso/devinhouse/525)._<br>